Heritage Christian School is located in Indianapolis, IN.

 Check out this video to learn a little more about our kindergarten program at Heritage:

 Kindergartners learn that the Bible is the word of God.
-They learn that the Bible teaches who God is: Creator, Savior and Lord.
+They learn that the Bible teaches who God is: Creator, Savior, and Lord.
 They learn to talk to God through prayer.
 They learn that the Bible tells the story of how God gave special promises to Abraham and his descendants.
 Kindergartners learn that the Bible tells the story of how God sent his Son, Jesus, to be born as one of Abraham’s descendants, and came to be the Savior for all people.
-Kindergartners learn that the Bible teaches that everyone has sinned and is separated from God, his plan for salvation is in Christ alone and that we bring honor to God when we walk in his ways.
+They also learn that the Bible teaches that everyone has sinned and is separated from God, his plan for salvation is in Christ alone, and that we bring honor to God when we walk in his ways.

 Language Arts: Phonics